-- California resident as determined by GCC Admissions and Records Office
+- Must be a California resident as determined by GCC Admissions and Records Office

-- Qualify for a Board of Governors Fee Waiver (BOG waiver A or B)
+- Received a Board of Governors Fee Waiver (BOG waiver A or B)

-- Have a demonstrated disadvantage met through one of the criteria listed below:
+- Demonstrate a disadvantage through one of the following:

 - Not qualified for English or Math required for the college degree (based on GCC assessment results)

 - HS GPA below 2.5

 - Member of college identified underrepresented group: African-American/Black, American Indian/Alaskan Native, Asian/Pacific Islander, and Hispanic/Latino